04-18-2014

 3. Domestic Trend Tracking Indexes (TTIs)

-Our Trend Tracking Indexes (TTIs) improved from last week’s close and ended as follows:
+Our Trend Tracking Indexes (TTIs) recovered from last Friday and closed higher:

 Ulli…